Free Insurance Consultation and Points|How One Meeting Earns High Cashback and Using It Wisely

 Free insurance consultation gets you ¥5,000–15,000 worth just for one meeting with an FP (financial planner) — a high-value staple of points.
 Insurers and consultation services invest advertising money to win new inquirers, and part of it comes back as a performance reward to users who take a meeting via a point site.
 No product contract is needed, and a reward comes even if you just consult.
 Plus, a household review often lowers the premium itself, letting you target "high-value cashback + fixed-cost optimization" at once.

 That said, insurance is fundamentally an important safeguard for your and your family's unexpected events.
 It's not something to act on for cashback alone, or to enroll in unnecessary insurance on the spot's recommendation.
-This guide organizes, as a judgment axis for using it wisely, why one meeting is high-value, the importance of reading "earned on meeting completion" accurately, the steps to meet the reward condition, handling high-pressure selling, and the thinking of using it for a household review.
-For fixed-cost cuts, see the Fixed-Cost Reduction Guide; for insurance quotes, the Insurance Quotes Guide; and for asset building, the NISA Guide.
+This guide organizes, as a judgment axis for using it wisely, why one meeting is high-value, the features by consultation-window type, the importance of reading "earned on meeting completion" accurately, the steps to meet the reward condition, handling high-pressure selling, and the thinking of using it for a household review.
+For insurance quotes and product-specific offers, see the Insurance Quotes Guide; for fixed-cost cuts, the Fixed-Cost Reduction Guide; and for asset building, the NISA Guide.

 Why One Meeting Is High-Value